surniaulula/wpsso-google-merchant-feed/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Added the number of items and size for each feed XML in the Google Merchant settings page.
+	* Added the number of items, image links, and size for each feed XML in the Google Merchant settings page.
 	* Removed the "Save Plugin Settings" and "Change to View" buttons from the Google Merchant settings page.
 	* Increased feed XML cache expiration time from 1 day to 1 week.
 * **Bugfixes**